August 31, 2012

 Apparently designed by Luis Duran, it uses one type of packaging (a hang tag) as a graphic design element on other types of package (cans, bottles, etc.) Using a faux price tag in the the design of a logo or a package, is a way of signaling commerce—that the item is “for sale.”

-Nowadays, that company that has bought into this idea in a big way is Best Buy.
+Nowadays, the company that has bought into this idea in a big way is Best Buy.
 They have not only trademarked the shape of a hang-tag style price tag…

 …they are also known to aggressively oppose other companies that attempt to trademark logos that feature price tags and have successfully prevented some of the logos below from getting approved.